tsnellgrove/oop_learning/techwtim/dc3_doc/dc3_doc.md

 		keys same colors as ready player 1

 5.x Future Ideas:
-	fun idea - small creature - like a mouse - as an item more directions
+- fun idea - small creature - like a mouse - as an item
+- more directions
-	landscape / path changes
+- landscape / path changes
-	create 'win' test routine with checksum
+- create 'win' test routine with checksum
+- create a hint sub-system

 v4.x IDEAS:
 - DB based